Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Ubisense‘s Stefania Borchia adds: “Most blog posts have the date in their URL.
 While keeping the URL of a blog post that worked well in the past, it might be perceived as “less fresh” compared to other relatively newer posts.
 Therefore, I would recommend avoiding using dates in blogs’ URLs.”

-It can be tempting to change the URL of your old content–whether that’s to add the current year or better-reflect the content itself.
+It can be tempting to change the URL of your old content–whether to add the current year or better-reflect the content itself.

 But Andrew Becks of 301 Digital Media has a word of warning: “Don’t change the URL unless it’s absolutely necessary, and if you do, be sure to implement a 301 redirect.”